tox-dev/pipdeptree/README.rst

     $ make test-tox-all

-This assumes that you have python versions 2.7, 3.4, 3.5, 3.6, 3.7,
+This assumes that you have python versions specified in the ``tox.ini`` file.
-3.8 installed on your machine.
-(See more: ``tox.ini``)

-Or if you don't want to install all the versions of python but want to run tests quickly against Python3.6 only:
+If you don't want to install all the versions of python but want to run tests quickly against ``Python3.6`` only:

 .. code-block:: bash